 Problem

-By 2022, Square was servicing a few verticals.
-Among them were retail, food and beverage, appointments and services, e-commerce, and invoices.
+Square services a few verticals.
+Among them are retail, food and beverage, appointments and services, e-commerce, and invoices.
 Each had its own app, its own relationship to orders, and its own patchwork of post-order tools.
 There was no unified way to manage fulfillment and sellers were leaving for Toast and Clover because those tools handled the back half better.
 Underneath it all: a legacy feature called "Dining Options," was quietly doing the work of fulfillment types.
 It was load-bearing, undocumented, and impossible to build on.

 My role

-Senior product design lead on the fulfillment team consisting of two engineering squads, a shared PM, and me as the sole designer.
-I was also part of the core products design team.
-On year one (2022), I shipped Shipping Manager, pulling shipping out of the e-commerce silo so it worked across the platform.
-On year two (2023 and beyond), I proposed and led design for a single fulfillment platform any vertical could plug into.
-It shipped in February 2026.
+Product design lead on the platform fulfillment team consisting of two engineering squads, a shared PM, and me as the sole designer.
+I proposed and led the migration and new experience for a fulfillment platform any vertical could plug into.

 Three decisions that shaped the work